 I often refrain from using his family name if only because it’s rarely used amongst most Seattlites.
 He doesn’t need a last name.
 You know the name of Ichiro.
 Heck, the guy in Spain that I hung out and watched a Reds-Phillies game with last week knew who Ichiro was and he knew next to nothing about baseball.

 Yet, often times we call the man lazy, selfish, arrogant and egocentric.
 Yet, despite the home team fans self loathing we can see that he has been a viable offensive weapon.
 It also leads me to think we, as a fan base, have either reached or are quickly reaching the point where we’re no longer truely greatful or fully understand what we once had in right field.

 All the increased talked about Ichiro is absloutely astounding to me.
-Forget about the “what if this is was <insert some classy baseball city>”.
+Forget about the “what if this is was ”.
 This is Seattle.
 Forget New York, forget Chicago and forget L.A.
 We are our own city and we make our own rules.
 Yes, there have been some bad deals that have gone down in recent memory, but that’s no excuse or example for how to handle the situation at hand.

 It’s September and the Chase to 200 is far more interesting than it ever has been before.

 It’s September and the Ichiro watch has changed far more than ever expected.

 There are plenty of guys across baseball that will attempt to ride out a career far further than what their skills enable them.
 Ichiro just doesn’t seem as if he would be one of them.
 Sure, there is a lot of pride and at times arrogance in his perfect skill set, but that doesn’t prove to me that he’s the type that needs to prove anything more to anyone other than himself.
 He has records both NPB and MLB.
 He has money and he has fame.
 Once his time has come he’ll be one of those guys who takes his bow and steps aways from the game.